odoran/asgn5/README.md

      about the wait time.
 This timestamp will reveal how accurate the time reported is.

      Implementation Step:
      This will involve saving the timestamp of when the user submits a timestamp.
-I plan on importing the java.sql.Timestamp library for this purpose.
+I plan on importing the java.util.Date library for this purpose.